 Comment.
 Section 723.020 makes the Employees' Earnings Protection Law the exclusive judicial method of compelling an employer to withhold earnings.
-Attachment of earnings before judgment is abolished by submissions (by and to all Section 690.6%.
-For provisions relating to voluntary wage assignments. see Labor Code Section 300.
+Attachment of earnings before judgment is abolished by Section 690.6.
+For provisions relating to voluntary wage assignments, see Labor Code Section 300.
 For issuance of an earnings withholding order to enforce an order for support, see Section 723.030, Civil Code Section 4701, Penal Code Section 270h, and Welfare and Institutions Code Section 11489.
 This chapter has no effect on judgment collection procedures that do not involve the withholding of an employee's earnings.
-See, e.g., an employee's earnings are sought to be garnished, the creditor must comply with the provisions of this chapter.
+See, e.g., Section 690.18 (retirement funds).
+See also Sections 690.51/4 (paid earnings) and 690.181/4 (payments from retirement plan).
+However, where an employee's earnings are sought to be garnished, the creditor must comply with the provisions of this chapter.
 This rule applies to public entities as well as private persons.
 This chapter, for example, imposes limitations on the state's ability to garnish wages for tax delinquencies pursuant to its warrant and notice procedures.
 See Article 4 (commencing with Section 723.070).